-As part of our series How to Fully Fund Your Graduate Degree, here is a list of universities that fully fund the studies of all or most of their MS in Biology students.
-An MS in Biology can lead to careers in research, teaching, academia, a variety of industries, and many more.
+As part of our series How to Fully Fund Your Master’s Degree, here is a list of universities that fully fund the studies of all or most of their MS in Biology students.
+An MS in Biology can lead to careers in research, teaching, academia, and many more industries.

 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which for Master’s degrees is usually 1-2 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
 Not all universities fully-fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.